Tour through the Schanzenviertel with a Greeter

 After the removal of the fortifications at the beginning of the 19th century, a water tower was built on this site in 1910.

-It is surrounded by Schanzenpark, strongly frequented due to its large offer of playgrounds, sports fields in the summer.
+The tower is surraounded by Schanzenpark, which is strongly frequented due to its large offer of playgrounds and sports fields in the summer.

 A hotel in the water tower

-The water tower, which was built in the early 1910s, served as a reservoir for the city water supply until the 1950s and was decommissioned in 1961.
+It was built in the early 1910s, served as a reservoir for the city water supply until the 1950s, and was decommissioned in 1961.

 After various plans for a change of use, the tower was finally leased to Mövenpick Hotel& Resort under protest from local residents who feared losing the adjacent park as a meeting place.